 Firstly, I needed to stop thinking of my other projects as outs.

 Secondly, I should have committed.
 Looking back, I can’t remember a time when I fully committed to the project.
-It was that idea I got so excited about I started working on it before truly thinking about it, and so when I got to that stopping point it actually wasn’t very hard for me to just move on to something else.
+It was the idea I got so excited about I started working on it before truly thinking about it, and so when I got to that stopping point it actually wasn’t very hard for me to just move onto something else.

-And lastly, an option that I think is pretty risky but is what a few people I know have done successfully in the past, is charge customers before the project is finished.
+And lastly, I should have pre-sold the idea.
 If you promise delivery by a certain date you could take pre-orders for your project (potentially with an early-bird discount) and use that money as a resource to help you finish your project, or at least as motivation to get things done and done on time, or else you’re going to have a lot of very angry customers.
-I’m not to sure I see this as a viable option for this particular project, but I just wanted to throw it out there for you, just in case.

 Where will I go from here?